AnantharamanLab/ViWrap/README.md

 *Note*: ViWrap is built for studying viruses identified and reconstructed from metagenomes.
 It is suggested to be only used for viruses with hosts as bacteria, archaea, and microeukaryotes.

-ViWrap is an integrated wrapper/pipeline, the main contributors of each virus identifying, binning, classifying, viral host predicting software within it should be acknowledged (Citations and links are provided):
+ViWrap is an integrated wrapper/pipeline, the main contributors of each virus identifying, binning, classifying, and viral host predicting software within it should be acknowledged (Citations and links are provided):

 [VIBRANT](https://github.com/AnantharamanLab/VIBRANT): https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00867-0